onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 The Heat must comply with the following requirements to specific availability zone IDs:

--  The Heat template should spread Nova and Cinder resources across the availability zones as desired
+-  The Heat template should spread Nova resources across the availability zones as desired

 Post Orchestration & VNF Configuration